ec-europa/platform-dev/profiles/common/modules/custom/tmgmt_poetry/README.md

   Please send a mail to / fill the document located at http:// DG COMM will inform DGT and send credentials to FPFIS maintenance team who will activate the DGT connector on your site.
+  DGCOMM will provide login details to Maintenance team and will give you the details of a contact person at DGT.

 ### Enabling the feature on your platform instance:
 :hand: Poetry is not a feature you can enable using feature sets.